delameter/vkimexp/README.md

 ## Troubleshooting

+- #### Cannot authenticate the app

+  Make sure you are logged into `vk.com` before launching the app.
+It's recommended to open or refresh `vk.com` page just before the start to ensure that cookies are fresh (if they expire, the export will fail to start).

-#### Cannot authenticate the app on Ubuntu systems
+- #### Cannot authenticate the app (Gnome environment)

-One possible solution is to set up an environment variable ```XDG_CURRENT_DESKTOP=GNOME``` so that the cookie extraction code can correctly identify the system keyring and, subsequently, the browser to take them from.
+  Some system configurations require to set up an environment variable ```XDG_CURRENT_DESKTOP=GNOME``` for the app, so that the cookie extraction library could correctly identify the system keyring and, subsequently, to decrypt the cookies stored by browser.
+That can solve the cookie loading issue for Ubuntu 20, for example.

+- #### Cannot authenticate the app with Google Chrome

+  Try Firefox.

+- #### Cannot authenticate the app with Firefox

+  Try Google Chrome.

+  > Either of these almost certainly will work (and sometimes they both work  *\*gasp**).

+- #### Cannot authenticate the app with any browser

+  Run the application with `-v` option for more verbose output and see if the debugging information contains any unexpected exceptions or potenital clues.
+If all attempts to figure out what's going on are ineffective, feel free to [open an issue](issues).
+Attaching the verbose output beforehand could simplify the task incredibly.

+## TODOs

+- Option that disables cookie autoload and lets the user to specify all cookies manually.
+- A way to customize output directory.
+- `--color/--no-color` formatting control options.
+- Parallel (multi-threaded) attachment downloads.
+- Options to select which attachment types to process/ignore.
+- GitHub Actions packaging automation.

+## Changelog

+### 1.2.0  <small><kbd>dec 23</kbd></small>

+- Two extraction methods in a conjunction instead of one.
+- Embedded CSS styles.

+### 1.1.0  <small><kbd>dec 23</kbd></small>

+- Full rewrite.

+### 1.0.0  <small><kbd>oct 23</kbd></small>

+- Prototype.